-- 1. From the browser, go to the URL ftp://update:235update@<system name>.
+- 1. From the browser, go to the URL ftp://backup:backup532@<system name>.
 Note that this URL begins with ftp, not http.
-This URL contains the user login name, update, and the password, 235update, for ftp. - 2.
+This URL contains the user login name, update, and the password, 235update, for ftp.
+As mentioned above, you can also enter ftp://backup@<system name> and a popup window will prompt you for a password. - 2.
 Verify that the current directory is /var/update. - 3.
-At the top of the browser window, click on File, then select Upload File, then find and click on your local copy of backup\update.cpio.gz.
+At the top of the browser window, click on File, then select Upload File, then find and click on your local copy of backup_update.tar.gz.
+Note that the Mozilla browser no longer includes Upload File.
+If your browser does not include this on the File menu, then you must use either command line ftp or the Windows File Explorer or other ftp program.
+On the Windows File Explorer, you can use the familiar copy and paste operations to copy the file.

 Note At the time of the writing of this manual, Netscape 3 and later NS browsers use the File -> Upload mechanism to upload with the ftp protocol.
+The Mozilla browser does not.
 Microsoft Internet Explorer will also upload the file using ftp, but it must be done using other means.
 Drag and Drop from the File Explorer works with Microsoft Internet Explorer 5.
 Previous MSIE versions require the use of the Web Publishing Wizard.
 You can also use the Windows File Explorer on Win98 and Win2K and later systems, by putting the ftp style URL in the address location at the top of the Explorer.